New England: Dominion of New England

 By 1686, King James II had become concerned about the increasingly independent ways of the colonies, including their self-governing charters, their open flouting of the Navigation Acts, and their growing military power.
-He therefore established the Dominion of New England, an administrative union comprising all of the New England colonies.
-In 1688, the former Dutch colonies of New York, East New Jersey and West New Jersey were added to the dominion.
-The union was imposed from the outside and contrary to the rooted democratic tradition of the region and it was highly unpopular among the colonists.
+He therefore established the Dominion of New England, an administrative union including all of the New England colonies.
+In 1688, the former Dutch colonies of New York, East New Jersey, and West New Jersey were added to the dominion.
+The union was imposed from the outside and contrary to the rooted democratic tradition of the colonies, and it was highly unpopular among the colonists.

 The dominion significantly modified the charters of the colonies, including the appointment of royal governors to nearly all of them.
-There was an uneasy tension between the royal governors, their officers, and the elected governing bodies of the colonies.
+There was an uneasy tension among the royal governors, their officers, and the elected governing bodies of the colonies.
 The governors wanted unlimited authority, and the different layers of locally elected officials would often resist them.
 In most cases, the local town governments continued operating as self-governing bodies, just as they had before the appointment of the governors.

-After the Glorious Revolution in 1689, Bostonians overthrew royal governor Sir Edmund Andros.
-They seized dominion officials and adherents to the Church of England during a popular and bloodless uprising.
+After the Glorious Revolution, in 1689, Bostonians overthrew the royal governor, Sir Edmund Andros.
+During a popular and bloodless uprising, they seized dominion officials and adherents to the Church of England.
 These tensions eventually culminated in the American Revolution, boiling over with the outbreak of the War of American Independence in 1775.
-The first battles of the war were fought in Lexington and Concord, Massachusetts, later leading to the Siege of Boston by continental troops.
+The first battles of which were fought in Lexington and Concord, Massachusetts, leading to the Siege of Boston by continental troops.
 In March 1776, British forces were compelled to retreat from Boston.